cwuu/11-767/labs/lab7-projects.md

 2. Was there anything you had hoped to achieve, but did not?
 What happened?
 How did you work to resolve these challenges?
 <br><br><b>Raymond</b>
+<br>I hoped to implement the script for checking the Structural Similarity Index and the Peak signal-to-noise ratio.
+The formula of SSIM is complex and therefore I took sometime to understand the try to figure out the implementaiton.
+I believed that this would take a long time to implement that and therefore I am now seeking alternatives/implemented codes.

 <br><br><b>Emily</b><br>